Thomas Barclay (diplomat): First American diplomat in Morocco

+In 1791 President George Washington and Secretary of State Jefferson sent Thomas Barclay back to Morocco to reconfirm the US-Morocco treaty with the successor to the late sultan with whom Barclay had negotiated.
+By the time he reached Gibraltar an internecine battle for the sultanate was underway among the late sultan's sons.
+He was told to wait, which he did, reporting to Secretary of State Jefferson often and in detail with news from Morocco and other parts of Barbary.
 In December 1792 he received a letter from President Washington asking him to go to Algiers to ransom Americans being held there and to negotiate a treaty with the ruling dey.
 (Barclay was the backup to John Paul Jones who had died before receiving the instructions.)
 He immediately went to Lisbon to obtain funds critical to the mission, but on his third day there he took sick.
 The following day, January 19, 1793, suffering from what the doctors called an inflammation of the lungs, Thomas Barclay died.
 According to his headstone, now placed on a wall of the British Cemetery in Lisbon, he "died in a duel".